KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-thread-syntax.md

   - threads
 ---

-This is a short demonstration of the syntax of threads in C++.
-It assumes a basic understanding of (POSIX) threads and a modern C++ compiler.
+This is a reference for the basic syntax of threads in C++.
+It assumes an understanding of (POSIX) threads and a modern C++ compiler.

 ## Source